 In the first series of plots (Figure 6 and Figure 7), moment and shear envelopes due to the unfactored dead and live loads are given.
 Live-load moments in regions of positive flexure and in regions of negative flexure outside points of permanent-load contraflexure are due to the HL-93 loading (design tandem or design truck with the variable axle spacing combined with the design lane load; whichever governs).
 Live-load moments in regions of negative flexure between points of permanent-load contraflexure are the larger of the moments caused by the HL-93 loading or a special negative-moment loading (90 percent of the effect of the truck-train specified in Article 3.6.1.3.1 combined with 90 percent of the effect of the design lane load).
 Live-load shears are due to the HL-93 loading only.
 However, it should be noted that interior-pier reactions are to be calculated based on the larger of the shears caused by the HL-93 loading or the special negative-moment loading.
 The indicated live-load moment and shear values include the appropriate lateral distribution factor and dynamic load allowance for the strength limit state, computed earlier.
-DC1 is the component dead load acting on the noncomposite section and DC2 is the component dead load acting on the long-term composite section.
+DC1 is the component dead load acting on the noncomposite section.
 DW is the wearing surface load.